Free Shipping for U.S. orders above $99 & International orders above $149

 10. Differio sold a record-breaking number of kilts last spring.

 In 2016, Differio sold over 2,000 kilts with the highest rate sold in the months of March-May.
 Translation: don’t wait last minute to buy a kilt this season.
-Be sure to check out our kilt collection for the most up-to-date styles, including the denim kilt, military kilt and tartan kilt.
+Be sure to check out our kilt collection for the most up-to-date styles, including the rainbow utility kilt, camo kilt and tartan kilt.